ctrl-Felix/cosmospy-protobuf/README.md

-# Cosmos Protobuf
+# Osmosis Protobuf
-This repository compains the whole cosmos protobuf files compiled for python and ready to use with grpc.
+This repository contains the whole osmosis protobuf files compiled for python and ready to use with grpc.
 Please use the according .proto file as documentation for each python file.

 ## Installation

 You can install this package directly from the repository by using:
 ```
-python -m pip install cosmospy-protobuf
+python -m pip install osmosis-protobuf
 ```

 ## Usage